a1uka/Matrix-Determenant/README.md

-This program works only for 2x2 for now
+This program calculates the determenant of the matrix